-- Faster than VM: Containerized apps run on OS kernel that are already booted up and requires no fresh boot every time like in individual OS in VM.
+- Faster than VM: Containerized apps run on OS kernel that is already booted up and require no fresh boot every time like in individual OS in VM.
 This saves a lot of time and space.

 - Consistency and Flexibility: Run applications successfully, irrespective of platform and configurations.
-Containers works its way in line with the local environment, in testing or production.
+Containers work its way in line with the local environment, in testing or production.

 - Productivity: Application containerization naturally accelerates the process by dividing the bulk apps into individual components.
 Each of these components can further be divided into multiple containers as microservices, making it easier for developers to upgrade individual services.

-- Version Control: Enjoy the flexibility to tracking versions of your application code and related dependencies.
+- Version Control: Enjoy the flexibility of tracking versions of your application code and related dependencies.
 Perform maintain, track, differentiate and roll-back functions among versions with ease.

 Containerization in Cloud and DevOps

-As the trends show, containerization holds high influence on Cloud Computing and DevOps trends.
+As the trends show, containerization holds a strong influence on Cloud Computing and DevOps trends.
 With its advanced solution for boosting infrastructure efficiency, Containerization-as-Service is already leaving its mark in the cloud’s as-a-service models.